 CO-TEACHING AND CO-PLANNING ACROSS SCIENCE, SPECIAL EDUCATION, AND ENGLISH LANGUAGE INSTRUCTION

 This pillar is designed to assist Teaching Residents in developing collaborative habits that are necessary for teachers who are preparing to work in inclusive settings.
 This process includes opportunities to co-plan and co-teach with a Mentor Teacher over the course of a full school year as well as with peers in the residency cohort.

-TESOL, SIE, and SCI strands all include a 38 credit (point) program of study.
+TESOL, IDA, SCI, and MATH strands all include a 38 credit (point) program of study.
 Courses vary depending on your program.

 The TR@TC2 program includes four core courses that all Teaching Residents complete.
 These courses have been created as a sequence and are designed to introduce students to aspects of learning and teaching in NYC schools.